Dr. Alexandra Paulin-Booth

-- Intellectual, political, and cultural history of the nineteenth and twentieth centuries
+Intellectual, political, and cultural history of the 19th and 20th centuries;

-- History of temporality, changing ideas about time, and related concepts (e.g. modernity, acceleration)
+History of temporality, changing ideas about time, and related concepts (e.g. modernity, acceleration, utopias/uchronias/dystopias);

 Current Research Projects at Scripts

-I am also developing my next major research project, which asks how understandings of time shaped French colonialism and the responses to the colonial project in West Africa between 1895 and 1940.
-While my earlier work concentrated on time-based disputes between and within particular political movements, this project explores clashes of temporalities on a much broader scale.
+At SCRIPTS, Alex is also developing her next major research project, which asks how understandings of time shaped French colonialism and responses to the colonial project in West Africa between 1895 and 1960.
 Colonialism was often configured by contemporary observers as an encounter of ‘modern’ and ‘primitive’ societies—forward-looking peoples in contrast to peoples of the past or peoples without time.
+Such a conceptualisation leant heavily on liberal narratives of progress.
 But behind this ostensibly simple model there lay a diverse and often surprising set of ideas about time, modernity, and acceleration.
-This new project will argue that time-based contestations and exchanges highlight that many of the political debates of the late nineteenth and early twentieth centuries were rooted in understandings of time—this was an era during which time itself was central to a broader reconfiguration which had the emergence of modern political culture and globalisation at its heart.
+This project will argue that time-based contestations and exchanges highlight that many of the political debates of the late nineteenth and early twentieth centuries were rooted in understandings of time.

-I am also a book reviewer for The English Historical Review (recent reviews on Christopher Clark’s Time and Power and Julian Wright’s Socialism and the Experience of Time).
+Paulin-Booth, Alexandra 2014: ‘A period of transition: political time in the thought of Jean Jaurès’ in Jeschke, Lisa / May, Adrian (eds): Matters of Time: Material Temporalities in Twentieth-Century French Culture, Oxford: Peter Lang, 26–39.Dr.
+Alexandra Paulin-Booth is also a book reviewer for The English Historical Review (see her recent reviews on Christopher Clark’s Time and Power and Julian Wright’s Socialism and the Experience of Time).